elves/elvish/README.md

 ## Getting Started

+**Note**: Elvish is constantly tested under Terminal.app, libvte-based terminals and tmux.
+Some function keys might not work in other terminals like xterm (#328).

 Elvish mimics bash and zsh in a lot of places.
 The following shows some key differences and highlights, as well as some common tasks:

 * Put your startup script in `~/.elvish/rc.elv`.
 There is no `alias` yet, but you can achieve the goal by defining a function: